vocdoni/docs/docs/protocol/entity-metadata.md

 ### Interface: Storage of lists of text

-This is necessary in order to minimize the amount of data to write when the metadata can be splitted.
+This is necessary in order to minimize the amount of data to write when the metadata can be split.
-The user is responsble for managing the indexes, the array does not move its elements.
+The user is responsible for managing the indexes, the array does not move its elements.

-> The implementation does not exists yet and the API may differ from the final implementation
+> The implementation does not exist yet and the API may differ from the final implementation

 The behaviour wants to mimic `The storage of text records`